pluteski/speech-to-text/blog/content/coopspecies_summary_0.md

 Part of the reason for the difference is that people have an intrinsic motivation to punish shirkers.

-This is not simply an instrumental desire to alter the shirker's behavior, or to affect the distribution of payoffs to either reduce unfairness or enhance one’s own relative payoffs
+This is not simply an instrumental desire to alter the shirker's behavior, or to affect the distribution of payoffs to either reduce unfairness or enhance one’s own relative payoffs.

 Subjects not only punished shirkers when it was **non-strategic**, that is, not in their own self-interest, they _enjoyed_ meting out punishment, expressing a desire for retribution.